PrestaShop/ADR/0009-expose-js-components-using-window-variable.md

 The namespace will contain classes like this `prestashop.component.SomeComponent`.
 If you want to get a new instance of `SomeComponent`, you call `new prestashop.component.SomeComponent(...params)`

 3. Reusable components will be available as initialized instances through `window.prestashop.instance`.
-These instances are initialized with default parameters.
+These instances are initialized with default parameters by the `initComponents` function.

 4. A function `initComponent` available through `prestashop.component` is responsible for building `window.prestashop.instance`.